aadilumair/StormCMS/ReadMe.md

 # StormCMS

 StormCMS is a content management system (CMS) built using MongoDB, Node.js, Handlebars, and Express.js.
-It provides a simple and intuitive interface for managing and publishing content on websites.
+It provides a simple and intuitive interface for managing and publishing content on an education site.

-## Features
+## Features in final release

 - User authentication: StormCMS allows users to create an account, log in, and manage their content based on their roles and permissions.
-- Content management: Users can create, edit, and delete various types of content, such as articles, pages, and media files.
+- Content management: Users can create, edit, and delete various types of posts.
-- WYSIWYG editor: StormCMS integrates a rich text editor called TipTap that enables users to format their content easily.
+- WYSIWYG editor: StormCMS will integrate a rich text editor called TipTap that would enable users to format their content easily.
-- Media management: StormCMS provides a convenient way to upload, organize, and use media files, such as images and videos.
+- Media management: StormCMS will provides a convenient way to upload, organize, and use media files, such as images and videos.
-- Responsive design: The CMS is designed to be mobile-friendly and provides a seamless user experience across different devices.
+- Responsive design: The CMS will be designed to be mobile-friendly and provide a seamless user experience across different devices.

 ## Screenshots

-*Please add relevant screenshots here.*
+*Will add l8r*

 ## Installation